Bismuth208/ESP-FPV/README.md

 Once Espressif will announce dual-core (Not the ESP32-C5) controller with 5GHz support it would be an ultimate beast!
 It's well know what 5GHz is way much better than 2.4GHz in FPV ;)

-Move from ILI9341 TFT to a couple ST7789 IPS displays.

 ### Ok, i've got it, what's need ?
 Nothing special is required!